panzerdp/dmitripavlutin.com/content/posts/118-closure-interview/index.md

 stack.items; // => [10]
 ```

 Anyone can modify items array directly because the above implementation exposes the `stack.items` property.
-That's a problem since it breaks the encapsulation of the stack.
+That's a problem since it breaks the encapsulation of the stack: only `push()` and `pop()` methods should be public.

 Refactor the above stack implementation, using the concept of closure, such that there is no way to access `items` array outside of `createStack()` function scope: